cfpb/mapusaurus/README.md

 ## Requirements

 This currently uses:
 Django 1.7
 Python 2.7.x

 You will also need:
 PostgreSQL 9.3
-PostGIS 2.1.3
+PostGIS 2.1.x
+ElasticSearch

-There's also a requirements.txt file in the repository root directory.
+There's also a requirements.txt file in the repository root directory that can be installed with pip.

 ## Loading the data